skmp/node-msoffice-pdf/README.md

 msopdf(null, function(office) {

    /*
-     There's a queue on the background thread on C#, so adding things is non-blocking.
+     There is a queue on the background thread, so adding things is non-blocking.
    */

    office.word({input: "infile.doc", output: "outfile.pdf"}, function(error, pdf) {